 This proves again that SAR is well equipped as a competent partner to handle projects of any size.

-For further information, please feel free to contact us under
+For further information please contact us at

 System simulation during the planning phase

-Fašade lighting in refuse bunker and boiler house area
+Façade lighting in refuse bunker and boiler house area

 Control room with distributed control system